 Pulteney Bridge and Weir

-Bath is a bit of a haven for bookshops, both for new and second hand tomes, and one of m favourite things to do in Bath is wander around them.
-A few of my favourites are:
+Bath is a haven for bookshops, both for new and second hand tomes, and one of my favourite things to do in Bath is wander around them.

 • George Bayntun – this second hand bookshop by Bath station is another place in the city that takes you back to a different century.
 From the moment you have to ring a bell to enter, it feels like you’re entering a Georgian bookshop, which is only increased by the high ceilings and old books on display.
 I love wandering in here to look at the rare books, and there is also a section with more modern second hand books downstairs.